inix/minideb-extras/README.md

 ### Turn off the welcome text

-When a new container is launched, the entrypoint will display a welcome message as illustrated below:
+When a new container is launched, a welcome message is displayed as illustrated below:

 ```console
  *** Welcome to the apache image ***